 Free Application for Federal Student Aid (FAFSA) Form

-**If you would like to be considered for institutional need-based aid as well, please complete the CSS Profile in addition to any other documents requested by the Office of Financial Aid.
+Institutional need-based aid requires the CSS Profile, in addition to any other documents requested by the Office of Financial Aid.

 CSS PROFILE Application

 You may complete this application beginning now.
 Collegeboard (CSS) will transmit the data to Emerson College as long as you pay the appropriate fees.
 Our CSS PROFILE school code is 3367.
 This application must be received and processed before the early action deadline of March 1, 2016 to be considered for institutional need-based funds.